-If you’ve ever rolled through the airport with half a dozen bags hanging off your shoulders and arms, you know just how useful a large roller bag can be.
+If you’ve ever rolled through the airport with half a dozen bags and some travel purses hanging off your shoulders and arms, you know just how useful a large roller bag can be.
 With a golf bag, you can carry a couple boards, multiple kites and bars, your harness, wetsuit, pump and other gear necessities in one easy on-the-go bag.
 We’ve traveled all over the world in search of wind and waves, and one of the many things we’ve learned along the way is that having a good gear bag, and knowing how to pack it, makes your life a whole lot easier.

 - Take your kites out of their stock kite bags to avoid excess weight and bulk.
 If you need to, bring one kite bag for on-location carrying.
 Fold or roll your kites nice and tight to make sure all the air is out.
 Compression bags are a good option if you have them; they tend to come in handy for other uses as well.